University Studies – 18 Unit Emphasis | SC Program: AA.1503

 Units 4

 This course develops the reading, critical thinking, and writing skills necessary for academic success, emphasizing expository and argumentative writing as well as research and documentation skills.
 As a transferable course, it presupposes that students already have a substantial grasp of grammar, syntax, and organization, and that their writing is reasonably free from errors.
-A research paper is required for successful completion of this course.
-This course may be offered in a distance learning format.
+A research paper is required for successful completion of the course.
+This course may be offered in a distance education format.

 Apply Now